Nicolae Grigore

-Nicolae Adrian Grigore (born 19 July 1983) is a Romanian former footballer who played as a defensive midfielder for clubs such as: Rapid București, FC Brașov, Al-Ettifaq or Dinamo București, among others.
-He is currently the manager of Metaloglobus București.
+Nicolae Adrian Grigore (born 19 July 1983) is a Romanian professional football manager and former player, currently in charge of Liga II club Gloria Bistrița.

 International career

 Nicolae Grigore played four games at international level for Romania, making his debut on 14 October 2009 under coach Răzvan Lucescu in a 3–1 victory against Faroe Islands at the 2010 World Cup qualifiers.
 His following three games were friendlies which also ended up with victories, a 3–1 against Greece, a 1–0 against Switzerland and a 4–0 against Trinidad and Tobago.